kubernetes/enhancements/keps/sig-instrumentation/draft-20190404-kubernetes-control-plane-metrics-stability.md

 ## Proposal

 This KEP proposes a programmatic mechanism to express the stability of a given control plane metric.
 Individual metrics would be quasi-versioned, i.e. they would have additional bits of metadata which would indicate whether that metric was alpha (not-stable), stable, or deprecated.
 Metric stability guarantees would depend on the values of those additional bits.
+This information would be represented to users in two primary ways: (1) metric stability information would be automatically to individual metrics help descriptions and (2) in the case of deprecated metrics, warning logs would be emitted on metric registration.

 Specifically, this would involve injecting custom behavior during metric registration process by wrapping metric definition, instantiation and enrollment.